Sam Dolan

-Samuel Michael Patrick "Fuzzy" Dolan (August 14, 1884 – December 30, 1944) was an American college football player, coach, and referee.
+Samuel Michael Patrick "Rosy" Dolan (August 14, 1884 – December 30, 1944) was an American college football player, coach, and referee.
 He played collegiately for the University of Notre Dame and coached for two seasons at Oregon Agricultural College (today's Oregon State University).

 After leaving the coaching profession, Dolan became a football official, gaining a reputation for competence and fairness over a period of two decades.

 Biography

 Early years

 Dolan was born August 14, 1884, in Folkestone, England of Irish parentage.
 He came to the United States with his family when he was about six, moving to Portland, Oregon, where he attended the Josiah Failing School in the south part of the city.

 Playing career

 Dolan began his collegiate football career as a student at Albany College (today's Lewis & Clark College) in Albany, Oregon.

 In 1905, Dolan attended Oregon Agricultural College in neighboring Corvallis, Oregon, starting on the school's football team as a tackle.

 Dolan played football at Notre Dame from 1906 to 1909.
 While at Notre Dame, Dolan was a starter at right guard.
 In his four seasons as a player, the Fighting Irish were 27–2–2.

 Dolan also attended school at Oregon Agricultural College in 1909, however did not play football for OAC.